-When the second element of a word beginning with trans- starts with a capital, hyphenate, e.g. trans-Siberian.
-Exceptions are transatlantic, transfat, transpacific, transarctic, transalpine.
+When the second element of a word beginning with “trans-“starts with a capital, hyphenate, e.g., trans-Siberian.
+Otherwise: transatlantic, transfat, transpacific, transarctic, transalpine.

-A vogue word.
+A vague word.
 Openness will often serve as a substitute.

 A person who identifies as, or wishes to live and be accepted as, a member of the opposite sex.
+On second reference, use the pronoun reflecting the choice.
 Transsexuals usually desire physical alteration of their bodies to bring them closer to the sex with which they identify.
-See transvestite
+See transvestite.

 Trojan horse, Trojan Wars

 Be careful in using such a word to describe nouns, especially companies; it can be defamatory.
 Be specific, e.g., “the company that lost $4 million in its last financial year.”